Council Members

 Dan Peterson

-Dan is a Financial Advisor and Portfolio Manager at CIBC First Caribbean International and began his involvement with the National Trust by helping to secure corporate donations from several institutions in Grand Cayman.
-He continues to be instrumental in supporting the Council and Executive Director by providing financial advice on various Trust matters.
-Dan has also volunteered as the Treasurer for the Trust Bodden Town District Committee.
+Dan is a Senior Investment Advisor at CIBC First Caribbean International and began his involvement with the National Trust by helping to secure corporate donations from several institutions in Grand Cayman.
 In addition to his career in finance, Dan enjoys spending his time volunteering with a number of associations both on and off the island.
 He is the current chairman of CIBA’s Membership Committee and remains a committed supporter of education.
-He has been a National Trust Co-Opted Council Member since 2018.
+He has been a part of the National Trust since 2018 beginning as a Co-Opted member, and most recently serving as Treasurer since 2021/22.

 Fred Burton

 Fred has lived and worked in the Cayman Islands since 1979.
 In 1990, he founded The Blue Iguana Recovery Programme as a National Trust volunteer.
 He has authored a number of books including Threatened Plants of the Cayman Islands – the Red List as well as The Little Blue Book.
-Fred currently holds the post of Manager of the Terrestrial Unit at the DoE.
+Fred currently holds the post of Manager of the Terrestrial Unit at the Department of the Environment.
 He formerly worked as the Environmental Programmes Manager of the National Trust and was a key player in establishing the Cayman Islands’ terrestrial protected area systems and worked on wildlife conservation habitats.
-Fred was awarded an MBE for his services in conservation of endangered species.
-He currently serves as a Trust Council member.
+In 2007 Fred was awarded an MBE for his services in conservation of endangered species.
+Most recently he has served as an active member on the National Trust Council, Environmental Advisory Committee and the Blue Iguana Conservation Steering Committee.

 Chris Luijten